*** 20th Anniversary: 2003 to 2023 ***

 - Draw a weather map with your kid: Make a weather map together.
 Use different colors to represent different weather conditions, like blue for rain, yellow for sunshine, and gray for clouds.
 Draw pictures of the sun, raindrops, or snowflakes to represent the weather.

-- Hang a weather chart on the wall so your kid can track the weather.
+- Hang a weather chart on the wall so your student can track the weather.
 Each day, use symbols or stickers to represent the weather.
 Discuss any patterns or trends you see in the chart with your child at the end of each week.

 - Demonstrate different weather conditions with your child by conducting simple experiments.
 To make clouds, fill a jar with water and add shaving cream.
 Put food coloring on the "clouds" to make rain.